-2.1.160 Maximum Lot Coverage.
+2.1.150 Maximum Lot Coverage.

 - A. Maximum Lot Coverage.
-The following maximum lot coverage standards shall apply to all development in this district: - a.
+The following maximum lot coverage standards shall apply to all developments in this district: - a.
 Single Family Detached Houses 40 percent - b.
-Duplexes and Triplexes 60 percent - c.
+Duplexes and Triplexes 60 percent

+- c.
 Single Family Attached Townhomes 60 percent - d.
 Multiple Family Housing 60 percent - e.
-Neighborhood Commercial and Public/Institutional Uses 80 percent - B. Compliance with other sections of this code may preclude development of the maximum lot coverage for some land uses.
+Public/Institutional Uses 80 percent - B. Compliance with other sections of this code may preclude the development of the maximum lot coverage for some land uses.